The filter reportedly removes 99% of arsenic, lead, uranium and heavy metals

 The California-based company Mesofilter Inc., has developed a new water filtration solution that reportedly removes 99% of arsenic, lead, uranium and heavy metals.
 The new filter also is capable of inactivating bacteria and viruses in water and air without the use of pressure, chemicals or plastic.

 The paper filter, coined Mesopaper by the company, can be molded into a variety of shapes for a collection of purposes.
-Specifically, the technology appears ripe for pour-through filters, straw filters and industrial filtration cartridges.
+Specifically, the technology appears ripe for pour-through filters, straw filters and industrial water filtration cartridges.

 The composition of the technology includes a combination of meso-ceramics with natural cellulose.
 Adding an additional level of credibility, the filter has been tested and certified by the National Sanitation Foundation International.